CrankyCat-Loves-Coding/Delivery/README.md

 ### 4. **Deployment**

-- The game was deployed to GitHub page.
+- This website is built in Github and deploy to Heroku.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Setting tab
+  - Using the git add . command to add change in the working directory to the staging area.
+It tells Git what to include and updates to a particular file in the next commit.
-  - Select Page on the bottom left
+  - Using the git commit -m "commit message", A shortcut command that immediately creates a commit with a passed commit message.
+[Material](https://www.atlassian.com/git/tutorials/saving-changes/git-commit)
-  - From the source section drop-down menu, select the  main branch and save
+  - Using the git push command to upload local repository content to a remote repository.
   - Once the main branch has been selected, the page provided the link to the completed website.

 The live link can be found here [link](https://faddyduck-delivery.herokuapp.com/)

 [Back to the top](#overview)